gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/4_self-managed-byoc.md

 **Add Policies to Your Account**

 The final step is to add all the necessary permissions to your account to provision the necessary infrastructure.
-Customer-managed BYOC infrastructure Mode you own your infrastructure provisioning.
+Self-managed BYOC infrastructure Mode you own your infrastructure provisioning.

 1. First, log in to AWS and navigate to IAM
 2. Click on "Users"